sricola/sri.fyi/README.md

 Edit the `links.csv` file and add a `short_url, long_url` entry

 # generate links
-running `generate.sh` will make the folder structure in `/docs` using the contents of `template.html`
+Running `generate.sh` will make the folder structure in `/docs` using the contents of `template.html`

 # publish
-push your branch to github and set github pages to build from the `/docs` folder in `master`
+Push your branch to github and set github pages to build from the `/docs` folder in `master`

 # analytics
 I have added my google analytics code to `template.html` - possibilities are endless.